 October 19, 2018

 Partners Diane Sullivan and Allison Brown have been named “Litigators of the Week” by The AmLaw Litigation Daily for securing a complete defense jury verdict for Johnson & Johnson in the mass tort talc litigation.
-The plaintiffs in this case alleged that exposure to asbestos in J&J’s baby powder contributed to her developing mesothelioma.
-This lawsuit is one of many cases currently pending in courts around the United States, in which plaintiffs allege that the use of talcum powder caused mesothelioma or ovarian cancer.
+The plaintiffs in this case alleged that exposure to asbestos in J&J’s baby powder contributed to her developing cancer.
+This lawsuit is one of many cases currently pending in courts around the United States, in which plaintiffs allege that the use of talcum powder caused lung cancer or ovarian cancer.
 Following four weeks of trial in New Jersey state court, the jury returned a unanimous, 7-0 verdict after deliberating for less than 30 minutes.

 The Q&A article highlights Ms. Sullivan’s and Ms. Brown’s extraordinary talents, saying the pair “delivered a slam dunk for the defense.”